qvtqht/shitmyself/README.txt

 Safari Windows 1, 2, 3, 4, 5
 Some kind of in-TV browser with no monospace font!

+* Some browsers, marked with *, need extra setup.
 Not every feature is supported by every browser.
 Not every minor version was tested.
 Many browsers support very few features.